 Taxable profits are determined based on accounting profits, as recognized in accordance with Romanian accounting standards, subject to certain specific adjustments as provided by corporate tax law.
 The standard corporate tax rate is 16%.
 Capital gains realized by corporate entities from the sale of assets are deemed to be corporate profits and are taxed at 16%.

 Income realized by individuals from the transfer of real estate is subject to lower tax rates on income (not on profits).

 Capital gains derived by individuals from the sale of shares is subject to a 16% personal income tax rate, irrespective of the period for which the shares are held.

-A special taxation regime (1-3% on revenue, depending on the number of employees) is applicable instead of 16% on profit for so-called micro-enterprises (companies fulfilling certain conditions, e.g. an annual turnover below EUR 100,000).
+A special taxation regime (1% on revenue for micro-enterprises with at least one employee and 3% on revenue for micro-enterprises with no employees) is applicable instead of 16% on profit for so-called micro-enterprises (companies fulfilling certain conditions, e.g. an annual turnover below EUR 500,000).

 Income from immovable property located in Romania is subject to 16% capital gains tax.
-Income from immovable property located in Romania mainly includes income from the rental or the grant of use of immovable property located in Romania and gains from the sale-assignment of the rights of ownership or other rights related to immovable property located in Romania.
+Income from immovable property located in Romania mainly includes income from the rental or the grant of use of immovable property located in Romania and gains from the saleassignment of the rights of ownership or other rights related to immovable property located in Romania.